data301-2021-winter1/project-group41-project/README.md

 - Person 1: Andrew Liawan: I am an international student from Indonesia, and I am in my 3rd year majoring in Statistics
 - Person 2: Anisha Parikh: A Psych major, and CS minor, second year, and from Ontario
-- Person 3: one sentence about you!
+- Person 3: Ryota Nishida:

 ## Images